Chalarangelo/30-seconds-of-interviews/questions/postfix-vs-prefix-increment.md

 #### Answer

 Both increment the variable value by 1.
-The difference is when they evaluate to.
+The difference is what they evaluate to.

 The postfix increment operator evaluates to the value _before_ it was incremented.